Pages Tagged With: "communities"

 Communities throughout Delaware are threatened by inland flooding, coastal storms, sea level rise, and changing climate conditions.
 The Resilient Community Partnership helps communities prepare to respond to coastal hazards.

-The Community Environmental Project Fund provides money to support the restoration of the environment in communities that were damaged by environmental pollution.
-The Community Environmental Project Fund was created by the Delaware General Assembly in 2004 (74 Del.
+The Community Environmental Project Fund (CEPF) provides money to support the restoration of the environment in communities that were damaged by environmental pollution.
+The fund was created by the Delaware General Assembly in 2004 (74 Del.
 Laws, c.
 203).
-The legislation authorizes the Department of Natural Resources and Environmental Control (DNREC)
+The legislation authorizes the Department of Natural Resources and Environmental Control (DNREC) to establish a

 The Community Involvement Advisory Council (CIAC) works to increase community participation and the flow of information between communities and the department.
 And it facilitates dialogue among all stakeholders during the decision-making process.